MaastrichtU-CDS/javabestpractises/Readme.md

 - The GUI
 - The main loop for the program as a whole

-These parts have as few dependencies on eachother as possible.
-And whenever you write code you should try to make similar divisions in your code.
+These parts have as few dependencies on another as possible.
+Whenever you write code, you should try to make similar divisions in your code.
 This division is important for three main reasons.

 First you do not want to create a giant behemoth of a file that is responsible for everything.
 Dividing things up makes the project far easier to maintain and work with.

-Secondly, by dividing the code into logical subsets you can guarantee the various functions are independent of eachother.
+Secondly, by dividing the code into logical subsets you can guarantee the various functions are independent of another.
 The game logic should be able to work regardless of how the GUI is implemented.

 Third, dividing the code up makes it easier to write small unit-tests.
-While a single unit-test that covers your entire code-base can be usefull in certain cases it is often also very usefull to have unittests that cover smaller steps in your code.
-By testing smaller steps it'l be easier to determine where your error is happening.
-This is why this project both has a GameTest, which tests basicly everything, as well as individual unit-tests for the different player variants & the board itself
+While a single unit-test that covers your entire code-base can be useful in certain cases, it is often also very useful to have unittests that cover smaller steps in your code.
+By testing smaller steps it'll be easier to determine where your error is happening.
+This is why this project both has a GameTest, which tests basically everything, and individual unit-tests for the different player variants & the board itself

 Within these logical parts the code is further subdivided.
 The game-logic contains a class that keeps track of the main game, a class that keeps track of the state of the board, and a package that implements various types of players.

-In the implementation of players you can futher see how this division can help you plugin different variants into a generic framework.
+In the implementation of players you can further see how this division can help you plugin different variants into a generic framework.
 The core of players is the Player class, which is abstract, and there are three actual types of
-players: Humanplayers, RandomAi's and AlphaBetaAi's.
-Each of these players determines what move to play in a different way.
-But thanks to the shared generic parent class they can be used interchangeably.
+players: HumanPlayer, RandomAi and AlphaBetaAi.
+Each of these players determines what move to play differently, but thanks to the shared generic parent class they can be used interchangeably.